From Brontë to Bloomsbury

 From Brontë to Bloomsbury: Realism, Sensation and the New in Women’s Writing from the 1840s to the 1930s.

-The International Centre for Victorian Women Writers (ICVWW) is seeking collaborative partnerships for an extensive project that traces the development of women’s writing from the 1840s to the 1930s.
-This five-year project aims to trace and reassess, decade by decade, how women’s writing develops across the cultural context of the 1840s to the 1930s: a transformative period in women’s private, public and literary lives.
+This project aims to trace and reassess, decade by decade, how women’s writing develops across the cultural context of the 1840s to the 1930s: a transformative period in women’s private, public and literary lives.
 We are editing a five volume series with Palgrave Macmillan: volumes 1 and 2 are out now.

 Including the work of canonical authors such as Charlotte Brontë and Virginia Woolf, the project is also significantly concerned with rediscovering and repositioning the lives and work of neglected female authors.